cse110-sp24-group1/cse110-sp24-group1/admin/misc/rules.md

 6. **Conflict Resolution**
    - Group project conflicts should be resolved by group vote.
 Personal conflicts should be resolved privately, with a leader as a mediator if needed.
+   - If conflicts reach a point where they cannot be resolved with the team leads, a meeting should be setup with the TA.

 **Signatures:**